hjake123/reactive/LATEST_CHANGELOG.md

 - Implemented Patchouli turn-in advancements for every Object of Study that unlocks something else
 - Added the ability for displacement to 'conduct' through Copper Blocks and their variants
 - Fixed an issue that resulted in broken text in Transmutation journal entries
+- Fixed an issue that corrupted server config files.
+If you use a custom alchemy seed and do not have a defaultconfig, you will need to reapply it
 - Clarified the first Ender Pearl entry
 - Further refined Water Writing